 “And I remember an officer telling telling me that the air smells different outside the cage, outside those fences — and it actually did.”

-But Marte said the real change was that his son, who was a toddler when he was incarcerated again, was now 6 years old and didn’t know how to talk to his father if it wasn’t through a prison payphone.
+But Marte said the biggest change was with his son.
+He was a toddler when Marte was incarcerated again and was now 6 years old.
+And he didn’t know how to talk to his father if it wasn’t through a prison payphone.

 Readjusting was hard.

 He still had plans to start a fitness business, but without any means to do so, he had to find another job first.
 Marte would sleep on his mom’s couch and spend every day going from store to store looking for minimum wage retail jobs.
 But no one would hire him.

 “Three felonies on my record … It was like a stamp for life.
 So ConBody was basically born out of desperation,” he said.

 In the Lower East Side’s Sara D. Roosevelt Park, where he played soccer as a kid and later sold drugs, he began approaching people with offers of training sessions.
 He started with the people he knew and eventually approached strangers to spread the word.
 From there, he rented out studios to teach classes and entered business plan competitions for entrepreneurs, through which he was able to get more funding.
 Then, in 2016, he was able to open ConBody’s first permanent location — just blocks from where he’d once been arrested.

 Left: The entrance to ConBody's new location on Ludlow Street.
 Right: Coss Marte prepares to run in the streets of New York City's Lower East Side.

 It’s not just ConBody’s workouts that are “prison-style” though.
 It’s also the space itself.
 When class begins, a prison cell gate slams shut.
 There’s a “mugshot wall” where clients can take photos after their workout with a sign bearing the business slogan: Do the time.